-Schema Theory in Psychology: How Mental Frameworks Shape Learning
+Schema Theory: How Mental Frameworks Shape Learning

 Schema theory is fundamental to understanding how students learn.
 A schema is a mental framework that organises knowledge and helps us interpret new information.
 When learners encounter new material, they connect it to existing schemas, making comprehension and memory more effective.
 When schemas are absent or inaccurate, learning becomes difficult.
 For teachers, understanding schema theory explains why activating prior knowledgematters and how misconceptions can be so resistant to change.